-As a soon-to-be sexagenarian white male from the deepest, reddest, state in the country, I’m totally convinced that the future of our country depends on the most discriminated against class of people throughout the world, regardless of country, region, or hemisphere…WOMEN.
+As a too-old white male from the deepest, reddest, state in the country, I’m totally convinced that the future of our country depends on the most discriminated against class of people throughout the world, regardless of country, region, or hemisphere…WOMEN.
 And the thing that makes it so damned infuriating is that as the so-called “leaders of the free world”, we should be proceeding in exactly the opposite direction.

 When Donald Trump got elected president with 3 million fewer votes than his female counterpart, he was unprepared, childishly thin-skinned, lazy, blatantly dishonest, petty, and ignorant of government’s role or the economic differences between a country and a business.
 Worse, to this day cannot accept that a woman beat him, and the adjectives I used to describe him have deepened and become more embedded by the mostly white male GOP members of Congress.

 Not only that, but despite, or perhaps because of, Trump’s litany of blatantly misogynistic, childish tantrums, women turned out by the millions worldwide to protest the ascent of a man who was literally caught red handed bragging about being able to use his fame to sexually abuse women with impunity.

 When Trump made one Cabinet appointment after another who are opposed to some or all of the legal protections women’s groups have fought to achieve for years, they got angrier.
 When trump rolled back protections for women in the workplace behind closed doors and away from his normal public braggadocio and cameras flashing that he craves like a heroin addict craves the next fix, they got angrier still.
 He loves the limelight like a fat baby loves cake.